Creating change by putting people first.

 Sen. Saldaña’s parents chose a vibrant, inviting Washington state to make a home for their family.
 Her father was a Mexican immigrant farm worker turned machinist.
 Her mother was a social worker who came from a long line of white Midwest farmers.
 They bought the family house in the Delridge neighborhood of Seattle two years before she was born.
 It had a giant Maple tree in the front yard and backed into a giant green strip in the back.
 She learned the value of conservation through being careful with our resources because the family didn’t have all that much.
 They learned to never take what they had for granted—that what they had in each other and for each other was precious.

-The stakes are too high to not rethink how we manage public lands.
-Sen. Rebecca Saldaña is the only popular, progressive elected official in this race with a proven record of bringing people together.
-She’s a proven leader who has delivered for workers and working families across the state and changed the way politics gets done.
-She’ll bring that same people-first stewardship, shared responsibility, and innovative resilience to the role of Commissioner of Public Lands.
+The stakes are too high to not rethink how we create and enact policy.
+Sen. Rebecca Saldaña has a proven record of bringing people together.
+They are a leader who has delivered for workers and working families across the state and changed the way politics gets done.

 230903-Saldana-Web-15 (1).jpg